spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 {% info_block infoBox "" %}

-To enable this scenario for your project, a developer should configure it.
+To enable this scenario for your project, a developer needs to configure it.

 {% endinfo_block %}